-Besides the cost savings of making things from scratch, is the advantage of high quality food.
+Making things from scratch can give you big cost savings, and the result is higher quality food.
 Such is the case for homemade Canadian bacon – it’s nothing like its store bought counterpart.

 According to the www.kitchenproject.com, “Canadian Bacon probably got that name because in the mid 1800’s there was shortage of pork in the United Kingdom and they imported the meat from Canada.
 They would cure the back meat in a special brine, which the Canadians call pea meal bacon, because they would roll it in ground yellow split peas to help preserve it.
 The English smoked it instead, and this new concoction was just referred to probably as Canadian Bacon.
 The Americans liked it and brought it back to the states.”